kbuckler/linear-cli/docs/COMMANDS.md

 ### Dump Linear Data

+> **Note**: This command is deprecated.
+Please use `linear analytics report` instead.

 Extracts detailed reporting data from your Linear workspace and provides analytics on the data.
-The command uses a modular analytics system to generate meaningful insights about your workspace.

 ```
 linear generator dump [options]